Blog Post

 So, if soundproofing foam is not the correct product for soundproofing a wall, what is?
 Below are the best sound insulation solutions when needing to block the unwanted noise from a neighbouring room.
 This could be any and all types of noise; neighbours TV's, loud music, conversations or even shouting.

-Wall soundproofing solutions instead of acoustic foam
+Wall soundproofing solutions instead of soundproofing acoustic foam

 The most effective way to soundproof a room is to use an independent clip system like the ReductoClip System.
 This system delivers exceptional soundproofing and is used in both domestic properties, recording studios and home cinemas: